peterWSU109/ThermalPi/README.md

 ### Necessary Components

 1) Raspberry Pi 4B 2 gig variant (more memory doesn't hurt but 2 gigabytes will suffice)
-2) MLX90640 55 degree FOV
+2) MLX90640 Thermal Camera 55 degree FOV
 3) Arducam 5MP Camera for Raspberry Pi, 1080P HD OV5647 Camera Module V1 for Pi 4 (Any Pi camera will likely work)
 4) waveshare 5 inch hdmi lcd (b) 800×480 (We wouldn't suggest going less than 5 inches as the animations become very small)

 ### Misc.
 Components
 These Components may not be strictly necessary depending on how one would like to build this device.
+We used them to make our stand alone device.

 1) 3-way toggle switch for battery-off-wall operation
 2) 2 Reed relays.
 Operating voltage ~3volts and can switch at least 500ma at 5v (used for fan and backlight, ordered off of digi-key)
 3) Relay with Normally Open and Normally Closed Terminals and Trigger (Trigger not strictly necessary but was incorporated in our design)
 See [Full_Schematic](https://github.com/peterWSU109/ThermalPi/blob/0f1ca807e247e0bf635c6557d95f849d3ba87a80/Senior%20Design%20Schematic%20BOTH.png) and [pi_power_button explanation](https://github.com/peterWSU109/ThermalPi/blob/59b25400a38b9f8c12cb0b1cb150e04c7f70e910/Pi_Power_Button_Explanation.jpg)
+4) 5v 10000 mah lithium ion battery

 ## Build Notes

 ### Code for misc. hardware components
 The main_loop_GPIO.py file has code for an integrated hardware system.
 It's effected GPIO pins are explained below.
-The main_loop.py and main_functions.py have had any GPIO references removed.
 1) GPIO 11 and GPIO 4 toggle a relay to allow for single push button on/off
 2) GPIO 23 toggles a relay that activates the screen backlight (The team directly soldered a relay to short circuit a backlight switch)
 3) GPIO 24 toggles a relay that activates a case fan

+The main_loop.py and main_functions.py our working and have had any GPIO references removed.

 ### Known Issues